 The device comes with a lot of promises and a reasonable price point.
-In the US, it sits at $216, while in Pakistan, the price goes to PKR 28,999.
-So, this is a mid-range device that seeks to offer high-quality features.
+In the US, it sits at $216, while in Pakistan, the launch price goes to PKR 28,999.
+So, this is an early mid-range device that seeks to offer high-quality features.

 Design and Display

 The device features a plastic body that gives a premium shiny look in all three colors; Forest Green, Aether Black, and Bolivia Blue.
 The multi-shaded pattern on the rear side makes it more appealing; however, it also makes it a smudge magnet.
 So, you need to place the silicon protector on if you wish to maintain its unique look.

-It’s watery smooth to swipe on; the colors on display are quite decent, and the contrast well within the medium limits.
-There are not additional display settings for colors and contrast apart from fixing the eye strain and the dark mode.
+It’s watery smooth to swipe on; the colors on Display are pretty decent, and the contrast is well within the medium limits.
+There are no additional display settings for colors and contrast apart from fixing the eye strain and the dark mode.
 The punch hole notch is not at all intrusive on such a massive screen size; however, it can be deactivated from the settings area.

-Gaming is fun on Infinix Note 7
+Performance: Gaming is fun on Infinix Note 7

-The phone features a MediaTek 6768 (Helio G70) chipset under the hood that is manufactured on 12nm technology.
+The phone features a MediaTek 6768 (Helio G70) chipset under the hood manufactured on 12nm technology.
 It’s a gaming series that, coupled with 6GB RAM, works like a charm.
-I didn’t feel a burden on the phone even without activating the gaming mode, which is also there to allocate more resources for power-hungry games.
+I didn’t feel a burden on the phone even without activating the gaming mode, which is also there to allocate more resources to power-hungry games.

-While playing games like PUBG or Asphalt 9, Note 7 does not unnecessarily flush out all the apps in memory which is not the case in its other phones.
-So, you can comfortably switch between game sessions on the fly, though you might feel a small lag while switching.
+While playing games like PUBG or Asphalt 9, Note 7 does not unnecessarily flush out all the apps in memory which is not the case in its other models.
+So, you can comfortably switch between game sessions on the fly, though you might feel a slight lag while switching.

 Infinix Note 7 exceeds the rivals in Antutu benchmarks by a decent margin.
 It scored 194940, which is better than Samsung Galaxy A51’s 186414 that carries an Exynos 9611 chipset.
 It even surpassed Honor 9X (181341) and Realme 5i (163563).

 The balance between bass and treble isn’t well managed, and loudness is on the lower side as well.
 However, with a pair of headphones, you can enjoy some amazing sound quality thanks to its built-in DTS sound feature.
 The preset options for bass and treble are good, but you can also do the custom settings.

-It drains around 15% of the battery in an hour of PUBG session.
-If you are a gaming maniac keep in mind that the battery would last 6 to 7 hours during online gaming sessions.
+It drains around 15% of the battery in an hour of the PUBG session.
+If you are a gaming maniac, keep in mind that the battery would last 6 to 7 hours during online gaming sessions.
 However, for regular users, the phone can easily last one and a half-day or even beyond if the usage isn’t aggressive.

-Camera isn’t a disappointment
+Camera isn’t a complete disappointment

-Infinix Note 7 offers us a quad-camera set up in a circular arrangement giving it a look similar to Nokia 7.2.
-The main camera is 48MP along with a 2MP macro lens, 2Mp depth sensor, and 2MP dedicated video camera.
+Infinix Note 7 offers us a quad-camera set up in a circular arrangement, making it look similar to the Nokia 7.2.
+The primary camera is 48MP, a 2MP macro lens, a 2Mp depth sensor, and a 2MP dedicated video camera.

 The default “AI CAM” mode takes 12MP images unless you switch to the full 48MP from the toggle key.
 The photos taken at 12Mp are decent enough with natural color reproduction and a fair amount of detail.
 Look at the following image that looks to have details consistently everywhere.
 It is covering a good dynamic range.
 A close look reveals the noise level, which is visible more on the edges part.

 The camera allows zoom up to 8X that works well in the daylight.
 At 2x and 5x, the loss in detail doesn’t look significant; however, beyond that, it is not much promising.

-With good ambient light at night, standard mode overexposes the scene and kills lots of required details to brighten everything, whereas the HDR mode does help to avoid the compromises.
+With good ambient light at night, standard mode overexposes the scene and kills lots of required details to brighten everything, whereas the HDR mode does help to avoid compromises.
 I would suggest using either HDR or Super Night mode wherever the light is too strong.

 Images are rich in colors, and the phone seems to work decently with edges detection.
-Whereas the super macro shots due to its 2MP lens provide very few details, but it is worth the try with sound grip.
-It might take a bit of practice though and workable only in the right light.
+Whereas the super macro shots due to its 2MP lens provide very few details, it is worth trying with sound grip.
+It might take a bit of practice, though, and workable only in the right light.

 Selfies and portraits are usually overexposed in the daylight, which seems challenging for the camera.
 We found the backgrounds blown out in most of the cases on sunny days.
-To brighten the faces, the camera treats everything in the scene alike, and the results are a little overexposed and overly treated skin in images.
+To brighten the faces, the camera treats everything in the scene alike, and the results are a little overexposed and overly-treated skin in images.

 48MP mode and stabilized videos are the major attractions.
-The daylight images are good in quality, but for the night, it heavily relies on the Super Night mode for some great looking pictures but isn’t a perfect option for the moving objects.
-Overall, it’s a great package with a taste of everything.
+The daylight images are good in quality, but for the night, it heavily relies on the Super Night mode for some great-looking pictures, but it isn’t a perfect option for moving objects.